 I had read the book Love Me Tender when it came out, and it really moved me.
 It shed light on and said new things about motherhood, at a time when I was also asking myself questions about my identity as a mother, a woman, and a writer.
 A little over a year later, I was approached by producers to do an adaptation.
 It took several months before I put pen to paper, during which I met with Constance and we felt sure about it, she and I. — Anna Cazenave Cambet

 And now there is another form—cinema.
 This week at The American French Film Festival 2025, writer-director Anna Cazenave Cambet presents the North American Premiere of Love Me Tender.
-If Playboy describes two relationships—the first with an older woman, the second with a younger one—undertaken while Debré’s marriage was ending, Love Me Tender portrays a much more undomesticated lesbian, seemingly more devoted to the act itself than to any individual trick or partner.
-Between assignations, the first-person narrator recounts the tortuous legal battle with her ex over the custody of their son.
+If Playboy describes two relationships—the first with an older woman, the second with a younger one—undertaken while Debré’s marriage was ending, Love Me Tender’s first-person narration portrays a much more undomesticated lesbian (named Clémence in the film), seemingly more devoted to the sex act itself than to any individual trick or partner.
+(At least until she meets Sarah.)
+Between assignations, a far more tortuous battle plays out: the fight with her estranged husband Laurent—passive-aggressive, disingenuous, a walking catalogue of bad faith—over the custody of their son Paul.

 Sometimes I can’t remember his face, nor his voice.
 I wonder whether he’s grown up, what he’s like.
 It occurred to me when I went over to Apollonia’s the other day, when I saw her sons.
 It’s crazy how much they’ve grown in a year.
 I thought of Paul and how much he must have changed, too.
 Two Christmases, one of his birthdays, one Mother’s Day, two of my birthdays.
 And all of the days in between. — Love Me Tender

-For her adaptation, Cambet has cast the great Vicky Krieps as the protagonist and given her the name “Clémence.”
+For her adaptation, Cambet has cast the great Vicky Krieps as Clémence.
 Viggo Ferreira-Redier plays her son, Paul, and Antoine Reinartz plays his father.
+Sarah is played by Monia Chokri.
 Join the filmmaker for a Q & A after the screening.
 See info and links below for details.

 LOVE ME TENDER